dhis2/json-tree/README.md

 Such transformation can be especially useful in combination with `toList` to extract a list of the values that can be compared to an expected list.

+## Deploy to Maven Repository

+This library can be deployed as an artefact to the Sonatype OSS Maven repository.
+The deployment plugins are defined in a separate profile to avoid performing GPG key signing during regular build processes.
+To deploy invoke:

+	mvn clean deploy -P deploy